Ben Lear: Retirement and recall to active duty

-Lear was administratively retired in May 1943, having reached the mandatory retirement age of 64, but was immediately recalled to active duty to serve on the Personnel Board of the Secretary of War, and promoted to lieutenant general.
-He became Commanding General of Army Ground Forces on 14 July 1944 when Lieutenant General Lesley J. McNair, his predecessor, was killed in Normandy on 25 July 1944.
+Lear reached the mandatory retirement age of 64 in May 1943, but received a permanent promotion to lieutenant general on the retired list and was ordered back to active duty to serve on the Personnel Board of the Secretary of War.
+He became Commanding General of the Army Ground Forces on 14 July 1944, shortly before Lieutenant General Lesley J. McNair, his predecessor, was killed by friendly fire in Normandy on 25 July 1944.

-After the German counter-attack in the Ardennes caused a manpower crisis, in January 1945 he was appointed deputy commander of European Theater of Operations, US Army, responsible for theater manpower.
-As such, he overhauled the replacement system, but the war against Germany ended before the full benefits of his reforms could be realized.
+After the German counter-attacks in the Ardennes intensifed the European Theater's manpower problems, Lear was appointed deputy commander of the European Theater of Operations, US Army, in January 1945.
+In part, he was responsible for the theater's manpower policies, and began to institute an overhaul of its replacement system; the war against Germany ended before the full benefits of his reforms could be realized, however.

 Retirement

-Lear fully retired from the army in July 1945 and was promoted to general on 19 July 1954, by special act of Congress (Public Law 83-508).
-He settled in Memphis, Tennessee after retirement.
+Lear fully retired from the army in July 1945 and was promoted to four-star general on 19 July 1954 by a special act of Congress (Public Law 83-508).
+He settled in Memphis, Tennessee, after his retirement.

-He died at the Veterans Administration Hospital in Murfreesboro, Tennessee, on 1 November 1966, and was buried on 3 November 1966 in Arlington National Cemetery, Section 4, Grave 2690.
+He died at the Veterans Administration Hospital in Murfreesboro, Tennessee on 1 November 1966 and was buried on 3 November 1966 in Arlington National Cemetery, Section 4, Grave 2690.